-Today I'm going to tackle the topic of empathy and we're going to go through three steps on how to cultivate more of it in your marriage.
+Today I'm going to tackle the topic of empathy in marriage.
 Empathy by definition is when you really can see where your partner's coming from and view things from their lens.
 Most of us crave it when we're venting about stress in our life because we don't want to be fixed.
 We don't want to be told what to do.
 We want empathy.
 We want our partner to come alongside us and see things from our vantage point to feel like a unified front against the trials of life.
 Marriages who cultivate empathy are going to experience much closer emotional connection, which often leads to much closer physical connection.
 So providing empathy has a lot of benefits for your relationship.

 There's normally two types of venting.
 The one type of venting is when you're talking about stress in your life.
 So maybe you had a fight with a friend or you're stressed about work, etc.The other type of venting is when you have something negative to say about your partner.
 That's when a soft startup is vital that I cover in episode five.
 A soft startup is expressing your complaint in a way that's going to minimize them feeling attacked.
 There are three steps to responding with empathy to your partner's venting, especially when they are expressing a complaint about you.